Micro Merchant Loan

 Why This Product Exists

-This insight led to the opportunity to design a micro-loan experience tailored specifically to this underserved user group; a one of a kind product in the fintech market in India.
+This insight led to the opportunity to design a micro-loan experience tailored specifically to this user group; a one of a kind product in the fintech market in India.

-This insight led to the opportunity to design a micro-loan experience tailored specifically to this underserved user group; a one of a kind product in the fintech market in India.
+This insight led to the opportunity to design a micro-loan experience tailored specifically to this user group; a one of a kind product in the fintech market in India.

 The Problem